perstarkse/template-axum-lambda-monolith/README.md

 ### Overview

 This project is a serverless API built with Rust and Axum, deployed as a single Lambda function behind an API Gateway with proxy integration.
-It uses AWS Cognito for authentication, with middleware handling auth logic.
+It uses AWS Cognito or API for authentication, with middleware handling auth logic.

 ### Features